 - seeking to obtain goods or services on credit, by hire purchase, or cheque

-- when leasing, hiring, or promising to pay for goods and services
+- leasing, hiring, or promising to pay for goods and services

-- when seeking to obtain an amount by promising goods or render services
+- seeking to obtain an amount by promising goods or rendering services